-Students will be asked to turn in 10 reading reflection papers throughout the course.
-There are 11 total classes with required reading assignments-meaning you may skip a reading reflection once in the semester.
-The reading reflection is a maximum one-page summary of the readings assigned for that week.
+You will be asked to turn in 10 reading reflection papers throughout the course.
+There are 12 total classes with required reading assignments-meaning you may skip a reading reflection twice in the semester.

 Class Participation & Discussion

 This course is heavily participatory and requires students to engage in both dyadic and experiential training methods.
 Students are expected to attend class in order to participate in technique practice and discussing the topics covered in class.
 It is also expected that students have done the assigned readings prior to that class meeting.
 Students are allowed one excused absence.
 Further absences will result in a loss of attendance points for the course.